 The potential to emit (PTE) was calculated based on EPA's Compilation of Air Pollution Emission Factors (AP-42 Section 5.2, 11.9, 11.12, 11.19.2, 13.2.4, 13.2.5, 13.3, and 13.4), Perry's Chemical Engineers' Handbook, Centers for Disease Control and Prevention Handbook for Dust Control in Mining, Air Sciences Inc. cooling tower calculator, manufacturer's guarantees and recommendations, and engine performance test results.
 This facility is a non-categorical source as it is not listed in A.A.C.
-R18-2-101.23 and thus, the PTE does not include fugitive emissions.
-The facility has the PTE more than the major thresholds of NO_X, CO, and HAPs under POS.
-The facility's PTE is provided in Table 1 and Table 2 for POS and AOS 1, respectively.
-The PTE for AOS 2 will be the same as POS or AOS 1.
+R18-2-101.23 and thus, the PTE does not include fugitive emissions, except that the Hazardous Air Pollutants (HAPs) emissions include both non-fugitive and fugitive emissions.
+The facility has the PTE more than the major thresholds of NOX, CO, and HAPs under POS and AOS 2 (with natural gas engines), and has the PTE more than the major threshold of CO under AOS 1 and AOS 2 (without natural gas engines).
+The facility's PTE is provided in Table 1, Table 2, Table 3 for POS, AOS 1, and AOS 2, respectively.